On differentiability of the membrane-mediated mechanical interaction energy of discrete-continuum membrane-particle models: Differentiation of the reduced interaction energy

 \begin{lemma} Let $\p \in \Lambda^\circ$ and $m \geq 1$.
 Then there exists an open neighborhood $\cB \subseteq \R^{N\times 3}$ of $0 \in \R^{N\times 3}$ and a Lipschitz-continuous map $\cV \in C^m( [0,1] \times \cB \times \R^2, \R^2)$ such that for all $t \in [0,1]$, $\q \in \cB$, and $i \in \{0,\dots,N\}$ holds

 \end{lemma}

-\begin{proof} This is a consequence of the Whitney extension theorem, \cref{thm:whitney}.
-It uses the fact that the $\Gamma_i$ are pairwise disjoint and that the right hand sides in \eqref{eq:Vconditions} smoothly extend to $\R^2$. \end{proof}
+\begin{proof} This is a consequence of the Whitney extension theorem, see Appendix \cref{thm:whitney}.
+It uses the fact that the $\Gamma_i$ are pairwise disjoint and that the right-hand-sides in \eqref{eq:Vconditions} smoothly extend to $\R^2$. \end{proof}